 - Attendance at a biusiness meeting with Jorge Torres, Chief Information Security Officer at UNICEF

-The final presentation was attended by ten members of ICC as well as Melina Diaconis from CUNY, Andrea Shapiro Davis, Associate Vice Chancellor of CUNY and her Chief of Staff, Nyisha Howell.
+The final presentation was attended by ten members of UNICC as well as Melina Diaconis from CUNY, Andrea Shapiro Davis, Associate Vice Chancellor of CUNY and her Chief of Staff, Nyisha Howell.
 The interns were respectful, quick to understand business and professional attitudes and attire, working well together as a team and providing a professional report at the end of their Winternship.
-ICC was proud to host them and to present them with SDGs pins, hoping that they might will return after college to work in the United Nations system!
+UNICC was proud to host them and to present them with SDGs pins, hoping that they might will return after college to work in the United Nations system!

 We hope to involve these fantastic young women in our annual International Girls in ICT Day in April.
 See last’s year’s event here: https://www.equals.org/single-post/2018/06/18/New-York-City-celebrates-Girls-in-ICT-Day.